 We saw a couple more bears that night but then that was it until we hit the Rockies.
 We briefly saw a black bear as we were coming along busy Yellowhead Highway (#16) near Rearguard Falls but had to wait until Day 33 when we struck gold in Kananaskis Country: Grizzly bears!

-Read more: A stunning snapshop of Kananaskis Country
+READ MORE: A Snapshop of Stunning Kananaskis Country

 Mr. Grizzles leisurely crossed the Kananaskis Trail (Highway 40) some 100 metres in front us, getting me so insanely excited that I could only point my finger again and again but not getting any words out!